spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
-* Publish on public Github.

-* Update the README.md links to point to the public Analyzer location.

 * Put links to the Github project and the unit tests page on index.html.

 * Add a Travis configuration.